beancount/docs/docs/beancount_v3.md

 -   **Commissions in P/L.** Properly counting profits & losses by taking off the fraction of buying commission of an original lot and the selling commission into account is not possible at the moment.
 I think it could be done with a plugin that moves some of the (computed) income leg into a separate negative income account to do this properly for reporting purposes.

+### Self-Reductions<a id="self-reductions"></a>

+Currently the application of reductions operates on the inventory preceding the transaction.
+This prevents the common case of self-reductions, and both I and some users have come across this problem before, e.g. [<span class="underline">this recent thread</span>](https://groups.google.com/d/msgid/beancount/aa5b7b54-9bd1-4308-b872-7d3e52b1ef71n%40googlegroups.com?utm_medium=email&utm_source=footer) ([<span class="underline">ticket</span>](https://github.com/beancount/beancount/issues/602)).
+This comes off as unintuitive to some users and ought to have a better solution than requiring splitting of transactions.

+Since we're rewriting the booking code entirely in v3, contemplate a new definition that would provide a well-defined behavior in this case.
+I remember from prior experiments attempting to implement this that it wasn't a trivial thing to define.
+Revisit.
+This would be a nice improvement.

 ### Stock Splits<a id="stock-splits"></a>

 Some discussion and perhaps a strategy for handling stock splits should be devised in v3.
 Right now, Beancount ignores the issue.
 At the minimum this could be just adding the information to the price database.
 See [<span class="underline">this document</span>](http://furius.ca/beancount/doc/proposal-split) for more details.